 - fresh cilantro

-Heat oil in a cast iron pot and cook chopped onion with cumin, paprika and oregano over low heat for 10 minutes until tender.
-Add sliced garlic and minced chile, cook while stirring for 2 minutes longer.
+- Heat oil in a cast iron pot and cook chopped onion with cumin, paprika and oregano over low heat for 10 minutes until tender.
+Add sliced garlic and minced chilli, cook while stirring for 2 minutes longer.